-In april this year I received a message from Richard Downs, who asked me to help him.
+In april this year I received a message from Northern Carolina (USA) by Richard Downs jr., who asked me to help him.
 He had found one of my videos online and had then watched all my videos.

 I chose to work with Jeannette, because in her eyes, through her videos, I saw a beautiful combination of compassion and clarity, knowledge, patience and a genuine commitment to help others heal.
 She inspires me and made me feel accepted and at ease.
 With her assistance and empowering encouragement I am on my way to getting my life back!

 From globe trotter to isolation

 Richard, as a violinist and composer, has been travelling all over the world, but at the beginning of this year he was hardly able to get out of the house.
 He was back to living with his parents and was limited by anxiety, depression and insomnia.
 Because he was awake early, we did Skype sessions at 5 in the morning (11 a.m. my time).

 Richard appeared to be a musical talent at an early age.
 He came with his parents and younger siblings from Nicaragua to the USA as a refugee.
 His parents did everything for his education and of course, so did he.
 All his time and energy was in playing the violin, which was no playing, but very serious and failure was no option.

 When he got to fifty years old his bucket was overflowing and he was annoyed by anxiety and depressions.
 He got stucked.
 In 8 sessions we did a big cleanup; I helped him to get rid of some of his beliefs and painful memories and to replace them by more beneficial thoughts, beliefs and feelings about himself, the world, life and opportunities.